 Because of this, some life insurance companies have taken notice to these advancements and they have made it easier and more affordable for people with stents to purchase life insurance.

 In this article, we’ll not only provide you with some sample pricing for life insurance with stents, but we’ll also give you a list of questions your agent will need to ask you when shopping for the best rates.

 What Is A Stent And Why Are They Used After An Angioplasty?

 Angioplasties are usually recommended for people who have blocked or narrowed arteries.
 If an artery or vessel is blocked by plaque, the odds of having a heart attack are greatly increased.
 To prevent this, an angioplasty will remove or push the plaque out of the way allowing blood to flow freely through the artery.

 After an angioplasty procedure has been performed, stents are often needed to prevent the artery from closing up or being blocked again.
-Most stents are small metal mesh tubes, but in recent years, new materials are being used to create stents, and some of these materials are designed to dissolve on their own after a few years.
+Most stents are small metal mesh tubes, but in recent years, some companies have begun testing new materials that are designed to dissolve on their own after a few months.